DawidWiktor/STMhovercraftRemote/README.md

 ##How to run
 To run the project you should have hardware:
 - STM32F4-DISCOVERY board,
-- Two rotary potentiometers - linear (10k ohm),
+- Two rotary potentiometers - logarithmic (10k ohm),
 - Linear potentiometer (10k ohm),
 - LCD display 2x16 with HD44780 controller,
 - HC-05 module Bluetooth.

  How to use